Over 500,000 pounds of canned beef recalled over high lead levels - NewsBreak

 There have been no confirmed reports of “adverse reactions” from the recalled products.

-FSIS is urging consumers not to eat the affected items but instead to throw them away or return them to the place of purchase.Multi-state salmonella outbreak expands to 35 states; CDC has yet to identify food source
+FSIS is urging consumers not to eat the affected items but instead to throw them away or return them to the place of purchase.Southwest Airlines cancels even more flights Monday

 For more information, consumers can contact Mark Howell, president of Crider Inc., at mhowell@criderinc.com or (912) 536-1424.
 To get answers to food safety questions, consumers can call the toll-free USDA Meat and Poultry Hotline at 1-888-MPHotline (1-888-674-6854) or live chat via Ask USDA from 10 a.m. to 6 p.m.
 (Eastern Time) Monday through Friday.